-Research Assistant Professor of Computer Science
+Research Associate Professor of Computer Science

-- 2002, Doctoral Degree, Computer Science, University of Patras
+- Doctoral Degree, Electrical and Computer Engineering

-- 1993, Bachelor's Degree, Electrical and Computer Engineering, University of Patras
+- Bachelor's Degree, Electrical and Computer Engineering

 Return to Faculty Directory